 The average temperature between May and September may be a mild 78 degrees in Great Falls, VA, but that doesn’t mean that you won’t see several 90-degree days in July and August.
 On top of that, Great Falls experiences humidity levels well above 80% in the spring and even winter seasons.

-Heat can cause your roofing, especially wooden rafters and beams, to expand or swell.
+According to the latest HVAC industry statistics, humidity not only causes your air conditioner to run optimally, but also can cause your roofing, especially wooden rafters and beams, to expand or swell.
 Over time, they may begin to crack and this warping may loosen your shingles.

 While your roof takes a beating from direct sunlight, it is also getting damaged from the heat trapped inside your upper floors and attack.
 Rising heat creates pressure that can cause your shingle nails to pop right out or cause the shingles, themselves, to curl along the edges.